 It is strongly preferred that the extern be able to start their experience in the summer of 2023, finishing their experience in May 2024.
 Of note, there are opportunities for pay during the last part of this externship after a set of training expectations are met.

 The GMU CPS is a community-based clinic that provides a wide range of psychological services to the Northern Virginia community.
-These services include psychotherapy (individual, group, family, and couples), psychoeducational assessment, and consultation.
+These services include psychotherapy (individual, group, family, and couples), psychoeducational and psychological assessments, and consultation.
 As a community-based clinic, we work with clients across the lifespan experiencing a broad range of presenting concerns and diagnoses.
 Our Center is also the primary training facility for the doctoral students in clinical psychology and masters students in school psychology at George Mason University.

 Combined Therapy & Assessment: The Training Sequence

 It is expected that externs will maintain five active therapy cases (individual, family, couples, and/or a group), conduct a total of six psychoeducational or mental health assessment during the year, receive one to two hours of individual and one to two hours of group supervision weekly, and attend periodic didactic seminars.
 You may specialize with children, teens or adults.
 Additional training opportunities that may be available include workshop presentations and clinical research.

 Primary Therapy: The Training Sequence